slsdetectorgroup/slsDetectorPackage/docs/src/pattern.rst

 DIO: Driving the 32 FPGA pins corresponding to the lowest 32 bits of the patioctrl command.
 If bits in patioctrl are 0, the same bit positions in DIO will switch to input pins and connect to dbit sampling.
 Additionally, some of these 32 bits have an automatic override by detector-specific statemachines which is active whenever these sm's are running (currently bits 7,8,11,14 and 20).

 DO: Directly connected to 16 FPGA pins.
 Output only.
 Not influenced by patioctrl.
 Also connected to bit 47-32 in all Ctb dbit samples.
 All of them can be used as dbit sample trigger.
-In Addition, every bit of DO can be selected as trigger for sending out a udp packet with samples to the receiver.
+In addition, every bit of DO can be selected as trigger for sending out a udp packet with samples to the receiver.

 EXTIO: Similar to DIO, but not used as input to the fpga.
 With the corresponding patioctrl bits set to 0 these pins will switch to a high impedance mode and be ignored by the firmware.

-T: Driving the trigger output
+T: trigger output

 D: enable signal for digital sampling

 A: adc enable

-Connections of the signals above to actual pads of a chip depend on the layout of the used detector adapter board.

 **Xilinx_CTB Pattern Bit Mapping**